 The Normandy landings were the landing operations on Tuesday, 6 June 1944 of the Allied invasion of Normandy in Operation Overlord during World War II.
 Code named Operation Neptune and often referred to as D-Day, it was the largest seaborne invasion in history.
 The operation began the liberation of German-occupied France (and later western Europe) from Nazi control, and laid the foundations of the Allied victory on the Western Front.
 This lecture features rare film footage of the invasion, and rare narratives of some of the witnesses who experienced this incredible day.

-"The Rat Pack"
+"The Rat Pack" (Lecture and Music)

 Who hasn’t heard of the Rat Pack?
 Everybody knows who they were: Frank Sinatra, Dean Martin, Sammy Davis, Jr., Joey Bishop and Peter Lawford, best known for chasing women, filming “Oceans Eleven” in Las Vegas, and performing together in “the Summit at the Sands” while filming early in 1960.
 That honor went to the Hollywood power couple of Humphrey Bogart and Lauren Bacall.
 Sinatra joined them once he moved to Hollywood.
 Bacall gave the group its name, although exactly how it came about is less clear.
 This much is known: A night of carousing ended back at the home she shared with Bogart.
 She looked at her friends in various stages of inebriation and mood alteration and said, “You look like a pack of rats.”
 This lecture uses concert footage, and is very entertaining and nostalgic.

 The Origins of Halloween and Witches (Combination of 3 programs)